OrganizedFellow/100-days-of-code/README.md

 **What I learned:**

 -   I stumbled across [surge.sh](https://surge.sh/) years ago but never had a reason to use it.
 Installed it and quickly & effortlessly uploaded this project.
 I will most likely use it in the future.
--   At first I though that the utility-based method was cumbersome and would result in bloated HTML, but I definitely see the advantages and potential of this framework.
+-   At first I though that the utility-based methods used in TailwindCSS were cumbersome and would result in bloated HTML, but I definitely see the advantages and potential of this framework.

 [⬆️ back to the top ](#log)